AyobamiAdebesin/Learning_Log/README.md

 # Learning_Log
-A Learning log web app that can be used for tracking your learning progress on any topic
+A web app built with Django that can be used for tracking your progress on any topic you are learning.